-Component 3: Lender training, project implementation, audit, and M&E (US\$2.10 million).
+Component 3: Training, project implementation, audit, and M&E (US\$4 million).

-• Description: This component will provide training to Financial Institutions (FI) to improve their MSME lending skills and training sessions of Business Continuity Planning for both MSMEs and FIs.
+Description: This component will provide training sessions on Business Fundamentals for MSMEs.
 This component will also fund implementation support to ensure that the governance of the project is well managed.
 This includes an annual project audit and a one-time third-party verification exercise.
 As one of the Trust Fund projects, there is monitoring and evaluation (M&E) reporting for the project.

+1.4.
 Project Implementing Unit